Explore the Levels of Change Management

 Prosci 10 Aspects of Change Impact

-Effective change management, rather than rushed changes, signifies that employees are truly valued, benefitting the entire organization in outcomes like higher adoption and usage rates, greater ROI for the project or initiative, decreased turnover rates, enhanced productivity, and stakeholder satisfaction.
+Effective change management, rather than rushed changes, signifies that employees are truly valued, benefiting the entire organization in outcomes like higher adoption and usage rates, greater ROI for the project or initiative, decreased turnover rates, enhanced productivity, and higher satisfaction.

-• At the project level, change management utilizes processes and tools to guide stakeholders to desired outcomes.
+• At the project level, change management utilizes processes and tools to guide team members to desired outcomes.

 • At the organizational level, it builds strategic capabilities and leadership skills to drive transformation.